Important information about how to use paid search advertising (e.g. Google Ads)

 Paid search is allowed

-In this case, you can use paid search ads without any limitations and include brand’s name and logo in the text of your ad.
+In this case, you can use paid search ads without any limitations and include the brand’s name and logo in the text of your ad.
 There are only a few programs in Travelpayouts that allow paid search.
 The following information will be shown in the program’s details:

 Only paid search ads without the brand’s name or logo are allowed